 The College offers three contributory pension plans.
 The Washington State Public Employees Retirement System (PERS) and Teachers Retirement System (TRS) plans are cost sharing multiple employer defined benefit pension plans administered by the State of Washington Department of Retirement Services.
-The State Board Retirement Plan (SBRP) is a multiple employer defined contribution plan for the faculty and exempt administrative and professional staff of the state's public community and technical colleges.
-The plan includes supplemental payment, when required.
-The plan is administered by the State Board for Community and Technical Colleges (SBCTC).
+The State Board Retirement Plan (SBRP) is a defined contribution single employer pension plan with a supplemental payment when required.
+SBRP is administered by the State Board for Community and Technical Colleges (SBCTC) and available to faculty, exempt administrative, and professional staff of the state's public community and technical colleges.
+The College reports its proportionate share of the total pension liability as it is a part of the college system.

-For FY2016, the payroll for the College's employees was \$5,871,737 for PERS, \$1,165,414 for TRS, and \$11,533,764 for SBRP.
-Total covered payroll was \$18,570,915.
+For FY2017, the payroll for the College's employees was \$6,259,442 for PERS, \$1,325,658 for TRS, and \$11,841,846 for SBRP.
+Total covered payroll was \$19,426,946.